 BTW, don’t be surprised to see that the dropdown menu has appended an “s” to your newly-created role’s name.
 The system does that automatically because in most cases that makes it appear more natural.

 And, as always, you can download the raw data for use in your preferred statistics package.
 The role for each member will be indicated by the role ID you see on the Roles/Permissions grid.

 Related post: See Rockin’ Roles in TIM Tools 6.0 for more on creating and modifying roles.

-Christine Harmes is a consultant on research, measurement, and evaluation.
+Christine Harmes is a consultant on research, measurement, and evaluation, and an ICF-certified coach.
 Her research interests focus on improving teacher use of technology, computer-based testing and usability.
 At the Florida Center for Instructional Technology at the University of South Florida, Dr. Harmes focuses on research and tool development related to technology integration.

 Each month FCIT publishes a newsletter with short articles on teaching and learning with technology, using digital content in the classroom, and technology integration.
 Subscribe today!
 The subscription form will open in a new window.
 When you have subscribed, you can close the new window to return to this page.
 You can also submit stories about TIM and TIM Tool use in your classroom, school, or district.